dexterfitch/grindr-the-opera-website/README.md

 ##'GRINDR: The Opera' Website
 by Dex Fitch

-A static website made with rails to promote the musical production "GRINDR The Opera" by Erik Ransom.
-Design inspiration was drawn from Grindr itself, 1940's Broadway billboards, and pixel art.
+A one-page website to promote the musical production "GRINDR The Opera" by Erik Ransom.
+Design inspiration was drawn from the app Grindr itself, Broadway billboards, and pixel art.

 ##'GRINDR: The Opera' Synopsis